nventive/FlutterApplicationTemplate/doc/Localization.md

 - The generated files are generated at [lib/l10n/gen_l10n](../src/app/lib/l10n/gen_l10n/) instead of the default location due to problems with the pipeline and artificial packages.

   > 💡 Please note that to be able to access the strings, you need to run `flutter pub get` to generate them.

+- After running the app for the first time, localization files should be created automatically, if not it might be necessary to run the command `flutter gen-l10n` to generate the localization files.